 Yes you can use the Sonos Move with Amazon Alexa, but that’s not the only assistant that the Sonos Move is compatible with.
-If you want, you can also connect the Google Assistant or Amazon Alexa and control the speaker with your voice.
+If you want, you can also connect the Google Assistant and control the speaker with just your voice.
 I only connected the Google Assistant in my testing, and found that the microphones on the top of the Sonos Move did a better job at recognizing my voice while music plays than the Google Home microphones.
 I can skip songs, play albums, set timers, and anything else that Google Nest speakers can do.
 If you’re not a fan of the speaker constantly using its microphones to listen to the hotword, you can do what I do and just toggle the microphone off when you’re not using it.
 Then, when I know I’m going to be using it and listening to music, I’ll un-mute the microphones and use it as intended.
 I was able to skip songs, play albums, set timers, and anything else that Google Home speakers can do.

 How long does the battery on the Sonos Move last?

 Sonos claims a battery life of 10 hours of constant playback when you’re not docked on the charging cradle.
 In our testing we got 6 hours and 24 minutes of constant playback which is fine if you don’t plan on being out all day, but not great if what you’re after is a truly portable speaker.
 We did our testing at a constant output of 75dB at a distance of three feet which is loud enough for most situations but if you play the speaker at max volume it likely won’t last as long.

 Still, considering that I think most people will use this around the house anyway I don’t see the battery life being too much of a problem.
 If you’re going out for the day and feel like bringing the Sonos Move along with you, it should last long enough for you to get good use out of it before returning home.
 If you’re after a super long-lasting speaker for your next multi-day hike, then you’re probably not looking at something like the Sonos Move anyway.

 How does the Sonos Move sound?